aelkayesh/sdc_p2/README.md

 My final training set had 5 number of images.
 My validation set had over 1000 images.

+Here is how the test images looked like after applying grayscale

+![alt text][image3]

+and then after applying masking

+![alt text][image4]

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.